SoftwareAG/terracotta-cloud/README.md

 Terracotta Cloud Deployments
 ===============================

+## Deprecation Notice
+*This repository does not apply to terracotta 10.15 and later.
+This branch is not used.
+Dockerfiles have been moved to the primary codebase.*

+## Description
 You'll find in this repository all the information needed to run Terracotta on different cloud scenarios.

 * [AWS folder](aws/) : Documentation to help you get started running Terracotta directly on AWS